New Order (band): Technique, Republic and first break-up: 1988–1993

-The band's next album Republic was shadowed by the collapse of their longtime label Factory Records.
-The label had been ailing due to financial difficulties, and was forced to declare bankruptcy in 1992.
-New Order never had a formal contract with Factory.
-Although unusual for a major group, this was Factory's standard practice until the mid-1980s.
+The band's next album, Republic, was shadowed by the collapse of their long-time label, Factory Records, in 1992.
+The label had been ailing due to financial difficulties and was forced to declare bankruptcy.
+New Order never had a formal contract with Factory Records; although unusual for a major group, this was Factory's standard practice until the mid-1980s.
 Because of this, the band, rather than Factory Records, legally owned all of their recordings.
-This has been cited by Wilson himself as the main reason London Records' 1992 offer to buy the ailing label fell through.
-Following Factory's collapse, New Order signed with London, as did Morris and Gilbert separately for their side project The Other Two, whose debut album was originally intended for release on Factory.
+This has been cited by Wilson himself as the main reason why London Records' 1992 offer to buy the ailing label fell through.
+Following Factory's collapse, New Order signed with London Records, as did Morris and Gilbert separately for their side project, the Other Two.
+The Other Two's debut album was originally intended for release on Factory.
 Republic, released around the world in 1993, spawned the singles "Regret"—New Order's highest-charting single in the US—"Ruined in a Day", "World", and "Spooky".

-Following the release and promotion of Republic, the band put New Order on hold while focusing on side projects; with The Other Two's debut album released in 1993.
+Following the release and promotion of Republic, the band put New Order on hold while focusing on side projects, with the Other Two's debut album released in 1993.
 In 1994, a second singles collection was released, entitled The Best of New Order.
 It featured all of the band's singles since Substance as well as a few extra tracks: "Vanishing Point" (from 1989's Technique), "The Perfect Kiss", "Thieves Like Us", "Shellshock", and remixes of "True Faith", "Bizarre Love Triangle", "1963", and "Round & Round".
-The new versions of "True Faith" and "1963" (the latter as a more guitar-oriented version produced by Arthur Baker) were released as singles to promote the album.
-In the US, the track listing was altered to set it apart from Substance as well as the UK release of The Best of New Order which had been available months prior.
+The new versions of "True Faith" and "1963" (the latter as a more guitar-orientated version produced by Arthur Baker) were released as singles to promote the album.
+In the US, the track listing was altered to set it apart from Substance as well as the UK release of The Best of New Order, which had been available months prior.
 This collection was followed by a remix album, The Rest of New Order, featuring a selection of existing and newly commissioned mixes of classic New Order tracks.
 Some versions contained an extra disc or cassette composed entirely of remixes of "Blue Monday".
 "Blue Monday" was released as a single for a third time to promote the collection.

 Reformation and Get Ready: 1998–2003

-The group reconvened in 1998 at the suggestion of Rob Gretton.
-Nearly five years had passed since they had last seen each other.
+The group reconvened in 1998 at the suggestion of Rob Gretton, nearly five years since they had last seen each other.
 Sumner said, "We decided before we agreed to doing any gig, to have a meeting, and if anyone had any grudges to bear, to iron them out."
 By the second meeting everyone agreed to continue playing, scheduling their reunion gig for the Phoenix Festival that same year.
 In addition to rarer songs, New Order also decided to begin playing Joy Division songs again.
 When the Phoenix Festival was cancelled due to low ticket sales, New Order instead played the last night of that year's Reading Festival.